 So, without further ado, let’s get started.

 HP, the tech giant, gives us one of the greatest employee experience examples.
-They increased their overall business performance in 2018 and managed to grow its stock price from $16 to $26 within just two years.
+It increased its overall business performance in 2018 and managed to grow its stock price from $16 to $26 within just two years.
 Do you know what their secret is?
 Well, it’s their employees!

 You may have heard this story before, but we couldn’t resist ourselves to include this story in our list of top employee experience examples because Campbell’s Soup is one of the few companies that are killing it with their employee experience strategies.

 As a result, Arby’s managed to increase its stock by $21.
-Also, 99% of employees at Arby’s said, it’s a great place to work compared to 59% of employees at a general US company.
+Also, 99% of employees at Arby’s said that it’s a great place to work compared to 59% of employees at a general US company.

 Why Employee Experience Should be the Focus of Your Business

-It’s easy to understand from all employees experience examples that employee experience is a critical part of any business.
-You may wonder, but 80% of the global company determines employee experience is one of the important factors to increase engagement.
+It’s easy to understand from all these employee experience examples that employee experience is a critical part of any business.

 All these above-mentioned employee experience examples define employee engagement and satisfaction are two vital aspects of the employee journey.
 If you want to run your business successfully, you have to invest your time and effort in your employees.

-Accordingly to Smarp, organizations with highly engaged employees are 21% more profitable than their colleagues that are not engaged.
-And a recent survey report by SHRM stated that 89% of HR suggested that peer feedback and frequent check-ins are the main Ingredients of organizational success.
+- Moreover, a recent survey report by SHRM stated that 89% of HR felt that peer feedback and frequent check-ins are the main ingredients of organizational success.

-When it comes to employee satisfaction, it’s necessary to understand your employees’ needs and expectations.
-Today’s employees want to feel valued in their workforce.
+So the verdict is out: when it comes to employee satisfaction, it’s necessary to understand your employees’ needs and expectations.
+Because today’s employees want to feel valued in their workforce.
 They want to ensure their voices are getting heard by the company.

 But, it’s not an easy task to recognize your employees’ needs.
 Whether your employees are happy at work depends on multiple factors like the recognition they get for their efforts, employee feedback, performance appraisals, development opportunities, etc.

-Here are three ways you can apply to understand your employees’ needs and expectations:
+Here are three methods you can apply to understand your employees’ needs and expectations: